“(Ting’s) work and personality exude excitement and passion… witty and intriguing.”

 Mimi Chen Ting (b.
-1946) is a painter, printmaker, and performance artist who lives and works in Taos, New Mexico and Sausalito California.
-She is best known for her elegant, abstract and semi-abstract images of figures and landscapes and for the sense of dynamism and wonder that they evoke.
+1946) is a painter, print-maker, and performance artist who lives and works in Taos, New Mexico and Sausalito California.
+She is best known for her elegant, hard-edged abstractions for the sense of dynamic lyricism and wonder that they evoke.

 Born in Shanghai, China, Mimi spent her childhood and teenage years in Hong Kong.
 In 1965 Mimi moved to San Francisco, California to pursue dual degrees in Sociology and English Literature at the San Francisco College of Women (now part of the University of San Francisco).
 After her third year at college—and a year of social field work—Mimi changed her major to art and transferred to California State University in San Jose where she earned her BA in Art in 1969.

 One San Jose faculty member in particular—watercolorist Eric Oback— made a powerful impression on Mimi by urging her to listen to her colors and find her own way of painting, and most important of all, to “let the how follow the what”.

 He also introduced me to the Lucien Labaudt Gallery where I had my first show in 1970 of paintings mainly done in his class and some working in the corner of my bedroom lined with newspaper, while my infant daughter slept and played among pillows in our bed.